 When I was elected sheriff of Tensas Parish I inherited a Detention Center built by a previous sheriff with a large indebtedness.
-Had I been sheriff I would not under any circumstances have built the detention center.
+The Detention Center was built at a time when the market was flooded with new construction.
+Therefore, there were many empty beds in many of these facilities across the state.